bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 ```

 ## Certificates
 Trust in Active Directory quite extensively depends on whether the certificates presented are trusted on the local system.
 In other words, the Offensive Windows VM needs to have the certificate authorities of the target domain in its local Trusted Root Certification Authorities list.
 There are myriad ways to obtain the certificates (`.crt`) of the target domain which are discussed in the upcoming paragraphs.
 It might be that this section causes a bit of a chicken-egg problem as the Offensive Windows VM should already be used for these scripts while currently it is still being set up.
-In that case the best approach is to just work through the remainder of the article up to the Living off the Foreign Land section, and then return here to configure the certificates.
+In that case the best approach is to just work through the remainder of the article up to the Living off the Foreign Land section starting in part 3, and then return here to configure the certificates.

 **Option \#1: Enterprise NTAuth store through LDAP**